-If an MBU University student has a grievance regarding the student's academic division or an administrative procedure the student has the right to request a review of his or her particular situation.
+If an MBU University student has a grievance regarding their academic division or an administrative procedure, they have the right to request a review of their situation.
 The student must first attempt to resolve the problem by contacting the relevant department directly and requesting a review of his or her situation.
-If the grievance is not resolved by contacting the department directly the student should follow up with an e-mail to the representative of that department / area and detail the concern so that the student's concern is documented.
-The recipient of the e-mail, or an appropriate area designee, will respond in a timely manner.
+If the grievance is not resolved by contacting the department directly the student should follow up with an e-mail to the representative of that department/area and detail the concern so that the student's concern is documented.
+The recipient of the e-mail, or an appropriate area designee, will respond promptly.